-It appears that in the third quarter of 1300’s the homestead, owned at that time by an important member of the ruling House of Luxembourg, Emperor Charles IV’s brother John Henry, margrave of Moravia, was rebuild into a sprawling two-story palace with a mighty tower.
+It appears that in the third quarter of the 1300s the homestead, owned at that time by an important member of the ruling House of Luxembourg, Emperor Charles IV’s brother John Henry, margrave of Moravia, was rebuilt into a sprawling two-story palace with a mighty tower.
 The property was successively held in the 15th and 16th century by solely burgher owners.
 After one of them, Jiri Samuel of Hradek, it was also called the Samuelovsky house.
 In the early 17th century it was purchased by the Kinsky family.
-The last owner in this line, Vilem Kinsky, a friend and close collaborator of Imperial generalissimo Albrecht of Wallenstein, was murdered together with him in 1634 in Cheb (Eger).
-Afterward the confiscated property was awarded to Mathias Gallas de Campo and of Freinthurn, one of the organizers of the Wallenstein murder.
+The last owner in this line, Vilem Kinsky, a friend and close collaborator of Imperial generalissimo Albrecht of Wallenstein was murdered together with him in 1634 in Cheb (Eger).
+Afterwards, the confiscated property was awarded to Mathias Gallas de Campo and of Freinthurn, one of the organizers of the Wallenstein murder.

 Address: Husova, 20, Prague 1, 11000